Skip to content

 sites.wisp.place A YOUR_SERVER_IP

-Users can add custom domains via DNS TXT records:
+Users add custom domains by creating a DNS TXT record:

 _wisp.example.com TXT did:plc:abc123xyz...

-The DNS verification worker checks these every 10 minutes.
-Trigger manually:
+The verification worker checks every 10 minutes.
+Trigger it manually:

 Terminal window